-Reserve Bank cuts OCR to 1 per cent, ASB lowers mortgage rates
+Reserve Bank cuts OCR to 1 per cent, major banks lower mortgage rates

 Mortgage interest rates are already at record lows and look set to push lower still.

-ASB bank is the first bank to cut its home loan rates in the wake of the Official Cash Rate cut.
+Four major banks have announced cuts to home loan and savings rates in the wake of the Reserve Bank's official cash rate cut.

-It will shave four basis points off its two year fixed home loan cutting it to 3.75 per cent while cutting 50 basis points off its variable home loan and 45 basis points off its Orbit home loan dropping them to 5.2 per cent and 5.3 per cent respectively.

 The Reserve Bank has been loosening monetary conditions since June 2014, when it cut the official cash rate (OCR) to 3.25 per cent.